-A student is considered for regular acceptance when any two of the following requirements are met: 1) A cumulative grade point average of 2.0 on a 4.0 scale, 2) a minimum combined score of 970 on the SAT math and verbal tests, a composite score of 18 on the ACT, or a CLT score requirement of 62, or 3) a ranking in the top half of her or his class.
+A student is considered for regular acceptance when any two of the following requirements are met:

+- 1. A transcript showing a minimum cumulative grade point average of 2.0 on a 4.0 scale, - 2. a minimum combined score of 970 on the SAT math and verbal tests, a minimum composite score of 18 on the ACT, or a minimum CLT score requirement of 62, or - 3. a ranking in the top half of her or his class.